 This website is devoted to promoting a better understanding of the Shroud of Turin through research, conferences, presentations, and archival of valuable manuscripts and data related to the Shroud of Turin.
 The International Conference on the Shroud of Turin (ICST-2017) was recently held (July 19 to 22, 2017) at the large TRAC center in Pasco in Washington state.
 The conference schedule, abstracts for the presentations, and biographies for the presenters are given on the Conferences page.
 The conference videos, PowerPoint presentations, and narration to the presentations will be added as they become available.
 Videos of the presentations are now available on youtube.com .

-The Shroud of Turin, also called the Turin Shroud, is a burial cloth that has been in Turin, Italy, since 1578, and has a well-documented history back to about 1355.
+The Shroud of Turin, also called the Turin Shroud, is a burial cloth that has been in Turin, Italy, since 1578.
+It has a well-documented history back to about 1355 or 1356 when it went on display in Lirey, France, as the burial cloth of Jesus.
+There is good evidence that it was in Constantinople until 1204, and in Edessa, Turkey, prior to that.
+Multiple traditions say that it was brought to Edessa from Jerusalem by a man named Thaddeus, who was a disciple of Jesus.
 The amazing thing about this burial cloth is that it contains full size good resolution images of the front and back of a naked man that was crucified exactly as the New Testament says that Jesus of Nazareth was crucified, yet the images do not contain pigment, and are not the result of a scorch or a photographic process.
-When put on display in Turin, Italy, which usually occurs several times each century, millions of people file past the Shroud and see the images of the crucified man.
+When put on display in Turin, Italy, which usually occurs only a few times each century, millions of people file past the Shroud and see the images of the crucified man.
 Long standing tradition claims that the Shroud of Turin is the authentic burial cloth of Jesus.
 Ancient documentation and a variety of ancient coins and artistic works are consistent with this view.
 The scientific investigation of the Shroud began in 1898 when Secondo Pia took the first photograph of the Shroud which revealed that the image was a good resolution negative image.
-It has now been scientifically studied for over 115 years making it the most studied ancient artifact in existence.
+The scientific study of the Shroud since then makes it the most studied ancient artifact in existence.
 This scientific research has shown that the characteristics of the image are so unique that it could not be the result of a human agent, either an artist or forger, because the technology to create this image did not exist in any previous era and still does not exist even today.
 Based on this scientific research, the general consensus of Shroud researchers is that the Shroud wrapped the dead body of a real human being that was crucified, and that in some way this body encoded front and back images of itself onto the inside of the Shroud.